UKHomeOffice/hof-db-table-replacer/README.md

 This script must authenticate with the service's Keycloak realm and receive a bearer token to allow authorised requests to the service's file-vault.
 Keycloak auth secrets are configured as environment variables.

 It is possible to use a data source that is not protected by Keycloak as long as it either a) supports the same auth protocols as Keycloak in which case environment variables can be substituted like for like, or b) if your data source does not require auth at all.
 In this case if no Keycloak token URL is provided to the environment the script will not attempt to auth and will pass `undefined` into the Axios data request config - meaning no auth headers are added to the outgoing request to the data URL.

+### Notifications

+Similar to the database selection, the notifications service used can be configured to client and model.

+A notifications client and model is imported in `run.js`.
+The model used is specified by environment variables `NOTIFICATIONS_CLIENT` and `NOTIFICATIONS_MODEL`.
+This variable is required.
+The `govuk-notify` client and `govuk-notify-model` model use the [notifications-node-client](https://docs.notifications.service.gov.uk/node.html) module.

+If adding a new notifications client or model use the [existing methods and implementation](/notifications/) as a guide.

 ## Build and run